East Cornwall · PL17

 Why Callington is its own job.

-Conservation Area covers Fore Street and the church area.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers Fore Street and the church area.
 Tamar Valley AONB lies to the east; significant edge-of-town residential development pressure from Plymouth commuters.
 For renovation specifically, parts of Callington sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Callington project as a PL17-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL17 parish brief as the design brief and the Callington application has somewhere to land.
+Whether the project is on barn conversions in the Tamar Valley in the centre or further out toward Saltash, the renovation response is locally tuned.

 Planning note